 Results

-A total of 128,294 women from the UK Biobank met inclusion criteria, with a mean age at recruitment of 59.6 years (40–69 years) and a mean age at menopause of 50.6 years.
+A total of 128,294 women from the UK Biobank met the inclusion criteria, with a mean age at recruitment of 59.6 years (40–69 years) and a mean age at menopause of 50.6 years.
 The average follow-up period was 2.98 years.

-1,133 women (0.9% of the study group) were diagnosed with the first onset of a psychiatric disorder in perimenopause (incidence rate 2.33 per 1,000 person-years), 753 women (0.6%) were diagnosed in premenopause (incidence rate 1.53 per 1,000 person-years), and 637 women (0.5%) were diagnosed in postmenopause (incidence rate 1.66 per 1,000 person-years).
+The first onset of a psychiatric disorder was diagnosed in perimenopause in 1,133 women (0.9% of the study group, incidence rate 2.33 per 1,000 person-years), in 753 women in premenopause (0.6% of the study group, incidence rate 1.53 per 1,000 person-years), and in 637 women in postmenopause (0.5% of the study group, incidence rate 1.66 per 1,000 person-years).

 These results show that incidence rates of the first onset of psychiatric disorders in the perimenopause were higher than in the premenopause and postmenopause periods.

-Disorder-specific analyses
+Disorder-specific analysis

 The incidence rate of major depressive disorder during perimenopause was higher than in premenopause, but it became significantly lower in postmenopause compared with premenopause.
 Of note, while rates of first-onset major depressive disorder decreased in postmenopause, rates of first-onset depressive symptoms remained high in postmenopause.
 As depression is likely an umbrella term for several conditions with heterogeneous disease pathways, the mechanisms underpinning the link between first-onset depressive symptoms and reproductive aging may, therefore, be complex and include not only hormonal changes associated with perimenopause but also biopsychosocial challenges associated with aging.

-The incidence rate of mania significantly increased in perimenopause compared with premenopause and returned to premenopause level during postmenopause.
-Participants without a previous history of mania were over twice as likely to develop mania for the first time in perimenopause than in the late reproductive stage.
+The incidence rate of mania significantly increased in perimenopause compared with premenopause and returned to premenopause levels during postmenopause.
+Participants without a previous history of mania were over twice as likely to develop mania for the first time in perimenopause as in the late reproductive stage.
 According to the authors, the disease-specific and narrow time window (4 years) of increased risk for mania suggests that specific changes associated with perimenopause may trigger mania in women without a previous psychiatric history of mania.
 These results support the theory that there is a link between mania/bipolar disorder and reproductive events, such as the previously reported link between mania and childbirth.

-Contrary to mania, perimenopause was not found to be significantly associated with a change in the incidence rate of schizophrenia spectrum disorders compared with the premenopause stage.
-According to the authors, these findings do not support the widely debated hypothesis that hypoestrogenism may trigger the first onset of schizophrenia but are consistent with a large study of over 130,000 incident cases of schizophrenia, that found a decline in new onsets in women after the age of 40.
+Contrary to mania, perimenopause was not significantly associated with a change in the incidence rate of schizophrenia spectrum disorders compared with the premenopause stage.
+These results are consistent with a large study of over 130,000 incident cases of schizophrenia, which found a decline in new onsets in women after the age of 40.
+According to the authors, these findings do not support the widely debated hypothesis that hypoestrogenism may trigger the first onset of schizophrenia.Â

 Conclusion

 This study was focused on the first onset of psychiatric disorders during perimenopause, so the recurrence of preexisting psychiatric disorders was beyond its scope.
-The results showed that perimenopause (2 years prior and 2 years after the final menstrual period) is a period of increased risk of first-onset psychiatric disorders major depressive disorder and mania.
+The results showed that perimenopause (2 years before and 2 years after the final menstrual period) is a period of increased risk of first-onset major depressive disorder and mania.
 No association was found between perimenopause and the first onset of schizophrenia spectrum disorders.

 The link with mania was particularly striking and significant, showing that perimenopause represents a period of increased risk of first-onset mania in those without a previous psychiatric history of mania.